Indian Wells: US Open champ Daniil Medvedev stunned by Grigor Dimitrov in fourth round

-Reigning US Open champion Daniil Medvedev is out of the ATP Indian Wells Masters, falling in stunning fashion in the fourth round to No 23 seed Grigor Dimitrov 4-6, 6-4, 6-3 on Wednesday.
+Reigning US Open champion Daniil Medvedev joined the growing list of top-seed casualties at the ATP/WTA Indian Wells on Wednesday, losing in the fourth round to world No 28 Grigor Dimitrov 4-6, 6-4, 6-3.

-Medvedev, who won his first Grand Slam title last month at Flushing Meadows, hadn’t lost a set heading into the fourth round but dropped eight straight games against Dimitrov en route to a stunning early exit for the top seed.
+Medvedev, who won his first Grand Slam title last month at Flushing Meadows, had not lost a set heading into the fourth round but dropped eight straight games, and had his serve broken six times against Dimitrov, en route to a stunning early exit for the top seed.

+“I don’t remember myself losing three service games, even four service games ever on hard courts,” Medvedev said.

+“That shows how slow this court is and the conditions, more like clay, which I don’t like.
+To lose four times the serve is just unacceptable.
+That’s why I lost the (second) set.”

-World No. 2 Medvedev did not take a break after his emotional US Open victory and said his busy schedule may have finally caught up to him.
+World No. 2 Medvedev did not take a break after his emotional US Open victory and said his busy schedule may have finally caught up with him.

 “I did feel exhausted in this tournament.
 Now I can say it.
 I couldn’t say it before my matches.
-There are a few physical things that have come up,” said Medvedev, who is hoping to eventually overtake Novak Djokovic for No 1 in the world.
+There are a few physical things that have come up,” said Medvedev, who is hoping to eventually overtake world No 1 Novak Djokovic.

-Medvedev won the first set, was up 4-1 in the second and appeared to be cruising to another easy victory when the wheels came off – his unforced errors mounting and service game falling flat.
+Medvedev won the first set, was up 4-1 in the second and appeared to be cruising to another easy victory when the wheels came off: his unforced errors mounted and service game fell flat.

 Medvedev had no answers for the way Dimitrov was playing and predicted the Bulgarian would likely go on to capture the title.